woodbri/vehicle-routing-problems/optimization-moves.md

 ### inter-route

-Exchange nodes 1-2 in route a with nodes 7-8 in route b
+Example: Exchange nodes 1-2 in route a with nodes 7-8 in route b

  * before